gavro081/fichess/README.md

 4. **Run the GUI**: `python3 main.py`

+## Testing
+You can test the engine by playing against it in the GUI.
+If you want to modify the heuristics, or add new ones, you can do that in `Eval.py`.
+Some unit tests are written in `/tests` to ensure all functions are working properly.

 ## UCI Support
 Fichess is [UCI](https://www.chessprogramming.org/UCI) compliant, meaning it can communicate with other engines and interfaces using the Universal Chess Interface protocol.
 You can test Fichess against other engines using UCI-compatible tools such as [Cute Chess](https://github.com/cutechess/cutechess), either via CLI or GUI.
+To run, call the uci.py function and let the tools handle the rest.